danielaparker/jsoncons/src/doc/Classes/wjson.md

     jsoncons::wjson

-    typedef basic_json<std::wstring,std::allocator<char>> wjson
+    typedef basic_json<wchar_t,std::allocator<void>> wjson

-The `wjson` class is an instantiation of the `basic_json` class template that uses `std::wstring` as the string type and `std::allocator<wchar_t>` as the allocator type.
+The `wjson` class is an instantiation of the `basic_json` class template that uses `wchar_t` as the character type and `std::allocator<void>` as the allocator type.
 The `jsoncons` library will always rebind the given allocator from the template parameter to internal data structures.

 ### Header